 The search is one of the most overlooked places on any eCommerce store.
 What most eCommerce marketers forget is that the people that use the search have the highest purchase intent and are ready to buy.
 So make it easier for them to use the search by making it interactive.

 This can mean a few things.
-First, you can display images of your products as they type in their search query.
+First, you can display images of your products as they type in their search term.
 You could also improve your filters to let your users search by attributes like color, size, design, and more.

 Here's an example: